 \end{Def}

-\begin{Rem} It is well known that a smooth harmonic conjugate $u^{*}$ is defined up to a constant, i.e., an assigned value at a point in the annulus; furthermore, the function values at any point differ by integral multiples of its period (see for instance \cite[Chapter 1.9]{Neh}). \end{Rem}
+\begin{Rem} It is well known that a smooth harmonic conjugate $u^{*}$ is defined up to a constant, i.e., an assigned value at a point in the annulus.
+Furthermore, the function values at any point differ by integral multiples of its period, i.e., $u^*$ is multivalued. \end{Rem}